 Treatment options at a glance

-Proton therapy – A non-invasive treatment that uses proton radiation to kill cancer cells by preventing them from dividing and growing.
+Proton therapy – A noninvasive, safe, and painless cancer treatment that uses proton radiation to kill cancer cells by preventing them from dividing and growing.

-Considerations: Proton therapy delivers less radiation to the non-target brain (defined as the normal brain minus the tumor area) than X-ray radiation.
-This decrease in dose to normal brain tissues may retain better overall brain function and reduce the likelihood of secondary tumors in the future.1
+Considerations: Proton therapy delivers less radiation to your healthy brain tissues and surrounding organs than X-ray radiation.
+This decreased exposure may retain better overall brain function and reduce the likelihood of secondary cancer tumors in the future.1

 Standard X-ray radiation – A commonly used radiation treatment to kill cancer cells by preventing them from dividing and growing.
 Common options include: intensity-modulated radiation therapy (IMRT), Gamma Knife®, and CyberKnife®.

-Considerations: Tissues in the brain are very sensitive.
-Radiating healthy brain tissue can result in loss of memory, cognitive skills, and mobility.
+Considerations: Radiating healthy brain tissue (and organs) can result in loss of memory, cognitive skills, and mobility.
+Tissues in your brain are very sensitive.

-Surgery – Surgery to the brain requires the removal of a part of the skull.
-This procedure is called a craniotomy.
-After the surgeon has removed the tumor and affected cells, the patient’s own bone will be used to cover the opening in the skull.
+Surgery – Surgery to the brain requires the removal of part of your skull—a craniotomy.
+After your surgeon has removed your tumor and affected cells, your own bone will be used to cover the opening in your skull.

 Considerations: Depending on the size and location of the tumor, risks include infection, bleeding, and nerve damage.